ducksinarowdata/absolutetrash/README.md

 [Time Series in Python Undertaken in Python](https://github.com/ducksinarowdata/absolutetrash/blob/main/Flytipping_Summative.ipynb)

+* Firstly, we visualise the FMS data as line graph

 ```
 # Defining a function that when called will output a line plot for us.
 # We will pass the dataframe, the x and y columns and a title